EasternArtist/Incubyte-DataEngineer/README.md

 # first
 #Run /IncubyteFinal/LoadDataToCustTable.py for loading ".dsv" file in database
 # after that
-#Run /IncubyteFinal/LoadDataToCustTable.py for loading data corresponding country tables.
+#Run /IncubyteFinal/LoadDataToCustTable.py for loading data into corresponding country tables.